rtpmidi

 • by

 Container technology can be used for many things.
-They can be used for isolation, security, portability or resource management.
+It can be used for isolation, security, portability or resource management.
 One popular use of containers is to run a binary for one operating system on another operating system.
 We wondered if Linux lxc/lxd container technology would allow us to run the binary of rtpmidi for Ubuntu 22.04 on a Debian 12 system.
 We succeeded eventually.

 This post outlines how we reached success.
 It is not necessarily a recommendation to follow this path.
 There are a lot of steps, and they can be confusing.
 But we are going to write down what we learned anyway.